-While many of San Francisco’s premier hotels pride themselves on their rich histories, Hotel Zetta flaunts its ultramodern accommodations.
-The 116-room hotel boasts eco-friendly amenities and found-art throughout the property.
-Its on-site restaurant, The Cavalier, is a must-try for any foodies interested in upscale British cuisine, and The Playroom is exactly what it sounds like – a space for adults to unwind with billiards, shuffleboard and a 30-foot (9.1-meter) Plinko wall.
+While many of San Francisco’s premier hotels pride themselves on their rich histories, Hotel Zetta flaunts its ultramodern chic.
+The 116-room hotel boasts ecofriendly amenities and found art throughout.
+Its on-site restaurant, the Cavalier, is a must if you’re a fan of upscale British cuisine, and the Playroom is exactly what it sounds like – a space for adults to unwind with billiards, shuffleboard and a 30ft (9.1m) Plinko wall.

-The InterContinental is considered, by some, a San Francisco landmark because of its distinct translucent cool-blue hue and its height, soaring a mighty 32 stories.
-The hotel is adjacent to the Moscone West Convention Center, making it a convenient place to stay for those traveling on business.
-However, the luxury property is fit for anyone who’d like to treat themselves during their stay in San Francisco.
+The InterContinental is a San Francisco landmark with its distinct cool-blue walls and 32 stories.
+The hotel is adjacent to the Moscone West Convention Center, making it a convenient place to stay if you’re here on business, but it’s also ideal if you fancy a treat.

-Hotel Zelos is as close to Market Street as one can get and still be considered SoMa.
+Hotel Zelos is as close to Market Street as you can get and still be considered SoMa.
 The historic property was built in 1907, but what’s inside is as progressive as it gets.
-The 198-room hotel also acts as an art gallery and prides itself in its pet-friendliness – allowing nearly any type or size of animal to stay for free.
-For human guests, the Dirty Habit restaurant and bar is a great retreat for a bite and drink five stories above Market.
+The 202-room hotel is also an art gallery and you can have your dog stay too – albeit for a $75 cleaning fee.
+For human guests, the Dirty Habit restaurant-bar is a great retreat for a bite and drink five stories above the street.

-Located right along the Embarcadero, Hotel Vitale is a great option for those wanting a relaxing, refined hotel.
-The rooftop spa has soaking tubs complete with views of the bay and amenities such as a pillow menu, in-room Bose music systems and a $35 per night “urban fee” that includes daily passes to the adjacent YMCA, coffee and tea service and complimentary high-speed Wi-Fi.
-Its Americano Restaurant and Bar provides outdoor patios, seasonal, locally sourced dishes and sweeping views of the bay.
+Hotel Vitale, on the Embarcadero, is a great option for those who want a relaxing, refined hotel.
+The rooftop spa has soaking tubs complete with views of the bay and amenities such as a pillow menu, in-room Bose music systems and a $40 per night “urban fee” that includes daily passes to the adjacent YMCA, coffee and tea service and high-speed wifi.
+The Americano Restaurant & Bar serves seasonal, locally sourced dishes that you can enjoy on the outdoor patio, along with sweeping views of the bay.

-Four Seasons is synonymous with luxury, and the San Francisco location is no different.
-The five-star accommodations include an in-house spa featuring an extensive menu of massage and body treatments.
-The hotel’s MKT restaurant-bar boasts sustainable seafood and craft cocktails with a California twist, all while giving visitors a 180-degree view of Market and Downtown San Francisco.
+Four Seasons is synonymous with luxury, and this outpost is no different.
+The five-star hotel includes an in-house spa featuring an extensive menu of massage and body treatments.
+The MKT Restaurant-Bar boasts sustainable seafood and craft cocktails with a California twist while giving visitors 180-degree views of Market and Downtown.

-The Park Central San Francisco could not be in a better location.
-Not only is it within walking distance to the city’s best museums and Oracle Park, but it’s also a short walk to Union Square, the Financial District and the Embarcadero.
-The hotel itself offers a complimentary hour of wine and hors d’oeuvres seven days a week, and the MoSa restaurant gives visitors the option of a la carte and buffet dining for breakfast, lunch and dinner.
+The Park Central San Francisco is within walking distance of the city’s best museums and Oracle Park and a short walk to Union Square, the Financial District and the Embarcadero.
+It offers a complimentary hour of wine and hors d’oeuvres seven days a week, and the MaSo restaurant gives visitors the option of à la carte and buffet dining for breakfast, lunch and dinner.